 - Each official should check his/her temperature on game days.
-Officials displaying COVID-19 symptoms (e.g., fever, cough or shortness of breath), or with temperatures of 100.3F or greater, should stay home and consider coronavirus testing if symptoms persist. - Officials should consider bringing their own marked beverage(s). - Upon arrival at the site/facility and throughout the contest, officials should wash and sanitize their hands frequently. - Officials should not share uniforms, towels apparel or equipment. - Cloth or surgical face coverings, which cover the mouth and nose are recommended for individuals that can wear them without significant impact upon breathing. - The starter should utilize his/her own starter pistol or electronic starting device; or if he/she uses starting equipment owned by the school, it should be sanitized prior to the first use, and following any use of the equipment by any other person. - Meet officials should bring their own pens/pencils for confirming meet results.
+Officials displaying COVID-19 symptoms (e.g., fever, cough or shortness of breath), or with temperatures of 100.3F or greater, should stay home and consider coronavirus testing if symptoms persist. - Officials should consider bringing their own marked beverage(s). - Upon arrival at the site/facility and throughout the contest, officials should wash and sanitize their hands frequently. - Officials should not share uniforms, towels apparel or equipment. - Cloth or surgical face coverings, which cover the mouth and nose are recommended for individuals that can wear them without significant impact upon breathing. - Officials should sanitize their hands after inspecting volleyballs, casts or braces. - Officials should bring their own pens/pencils for signing scorebooks or recording lineups/substitutions. - The first referee should remain upright on the stand while providing explanations of ruling to team captains, and should not engage in or permit extended conversations with the captains.